 - Vegan, Organic, NATRUE – 100% silicone free, paraffin free, mineral oil free – lavera cosmetics developed, manufactured and produced in Germany

 The link does give the ingredients list.
 Certain chemicals that I was unsure of are below.
+I think that they offer a refill system on some of their eyeshadows.

 I have started to look into some of their products.